 the size of a farm.

 Imagine a measurement cylinder filled with a piece of dough.
 When you let the yeast do its job this little piece of dough will grow inside the cylinder.
 As for the dough the only way is up it will slowly fill the cylinder and it is really simple to see when the dough has doubled in volume.
-It will be when you read twice the number on the measurement cylinder than when you started!
+It will be when you read twice the number on the measurement cylinder compared to when you started!
 What has doubled in this experiment is the volume.

 Now imagine a piece of dough shaped in a boule.
 And again we let the yeast do its job and the dough will grow and grow and grow.
 When will this piece of dough be ‘doubled in size’?
 With the cylinder it was very easy to see when the volume has doubled but with this round ball shape it is much harder to see when the volume has increased twice.
 With a batard shape it is even harder to imagine the real mathematical or geometrical truth.

 Another mind game.
 Take a nice lime (the fruit) and imagine it to grow.
 When will the lime be ‘doubled in size’?
 When it is the size of a mandarin, an orange, a grapefruit or a watermelon?
 It is hard to visualize when a round fruit is ‘doubled in size’ in comparison to another fruit.

 If we simplify the shape of a dough boule to the geometrical shape of a halved sphere (Wikipedia Sphere) we can calculate the volume of the boule; the formula to calculate the volume of a halved sphere reads;

 volume = 2/3 * pi * radius³ ≈ 0.667 * 3.141 * radius * radius * radius

 With this we can do some calculations.